 Aryabhatta’s expositions on astronomy in 499, moreover, gave calculations of the solar year and the shape and movement of astral bodies with remarkable accuracy.
 These and the other scientific discoveries made by Indians during this period about gravity and the planets of the solar system spread throughout the world through trade.

-Medicine - In medicine, Gupta physicians developed herbal remedies to treat various illnesses.
+In medicine, Gupta physicians developed herbal remedies to treat various illnesses.
 They also developed a form of plastic surgery for the treatment of facial injuries.
 Physicians vaccinated against smallpox, a practice later used in China around the10th century and in Europe in the 17th century.

 Charaka and Sushruta wrote about a fully evolved system, which resembled the works e of Hippocrates and Galen in Greece.
 Although progress in physiology and biology was hindered by various religious injunctions as according to various beliefs contact with dead bodies was highly discourages due to which scientific dissection and anatomy could not be practiced.

-In spite of all this, Indian physicians excelled in pharmacopoeia, caesarean section, bone setting, and skin grafting.
-Doctors also invented several medical instruments, and even performed operations.
+In spite of all this, Indian physicians excelled in Pharmacopoeia, Caesarean section, bone setting, and skin grafting.
+Doctors also invented several medical instruments and even performed operations.

-Arts and Literature - Kalidasa, who was a great playwright, and who wrote several plays such as Shakuntala, which is said to have inspired Goethe, and also marked the highest point of Sanskrit literature is also said to have belonged to this period.
+Kalidasa, who was a great playwright, and who wrote several plays such as Shakuntala, which is said to have inspired Goethe, and also marked the highest point of Sanskrit literature is also said to have belonged to this period.

 Apart from this, the famous Sushruta Samhita, this is a Sanskrit redaction text on all of the major concepts of ayurvedic medicine with innovative chapters on surgery dates back to the Gupta period as well.
 Gupta literature also boasts of many fables and folktales which came to be written in Sanskrit.

-These stories spread widely west to Persia, Egypt, and Greece, and became the basis for many Islamic literary works such as, Ali Baba and the Forty Thieves and Aladdin and his Magic Lamp.
+These stories spread widely west to Persia, Egypt, and Greece, and became the basis for many Islamic literary works such as Ali Baba and the Forty Thieves and Aladdin and his Magic Lamp.
 The ancient Gupta text Kama Sutra is widely considered to be the standard work on human sexual behavior in Sanskrit literature written by the Indian scholar Vatsyayana.

-Government – Unlike the Mauryan counterparts, the Gupta government was a highly decentralized one with the king at the top of the hierarchical structure.
+Unlike the Mauryan counterparts, the Gupta government was a highly decentralized one with the king at the top of the hierarchical structure.
 The entire territory was divided into different provinces with a Viceroy who was appointed to look after the entire administration.

-Apart from this, in the villages there was a headman along with few elderly members which worked as a council.
+Apart from this, in the villages, there was a headman along with few elderly members which worked as a council.
 Hence, a lot of discretion was given to these Viceroys which did not happen under the Mauryan rule.

 Like in case of other dynasties, the Gupta Dynasty also declined due to weak rulers and a series of invasions.
-In spite of all this many of their cultural as well as intellectual achievements were saved and transmitted to other cultures and have managed to stay alive till today and have also been used as a foundation to conduct further research by the scientists of today as well.
+In spite of all this many of their culture as well as intellectual achievements were saved and transmitted to other cultures and have managed to stay alive till today and have also been used as a foundation to conduct further research by the scientists of today as well.